-Advanced standing may awarded in recognition of prior learning or industry experience which is directly related to the qualification you are enrolling into.
+Advanced standing may be awarded in recognition of prior learning (RPL) or industry experience, which is directly related to this qualification.

-We recognise various types of prior learning towards Kaplan Professional postgraduate financial planning courses:
+We recognise various types of prior learning towards our postgraduate qualifications:

 Further information can be found on our Advanced Standing ‘Precedent List’.

-Click here for further information about how to apply for advanced standing.
+Click here for further information about how to apply for Recognition of Prior Learning (RPL).

-Each Kaplan Professional postgraduate qualification has minimum entry requirements.
-Please ensure you meet the eligibility requirements required to enrol.
+Each Kaplan Professional postgraduate qualification has minimum entry requirements that you must meet to qualify for admission.

-In order to complete your studies with Kaplan Professional, you are assumed to have the following skills and access relating to technology.
+In order to complete your studies with Kaplan Professional, you’re assumed to have the following skills and access relating to technology.
 Please click here to view our minimum technology requirements.

-You may be able to obtain advanced standing for a Kaplan Professional subject based on your previous study, professional membership status and work experience.
+You may be able to obtain advanced standing for a Kaplan Professional subject based on your previous study, professional membership status and/or work experience.

-You only pay fees for subject(s) in which you enrol each study period.
+All subjects are offered online for each study period, giving you the flexibility of choosing when and where you wish study.
+You pay tuition fees for the subject(s) you’re enrolled in within an individual study period.
 Check the fee schedule for more information about fees.

-FEE-HELP is also available.
-Click here to find out if you’re eligible.
+FEE-HELP is available to eligible students.
+Click here to find out if you’re eligible for FEE-HELP.